hanfak/topics-to-learn/languages/java/starting-java.md

   - Functional programming - use of lambdas,streams, optional, immutable objects, should be standard through out your code
   - Wiring - This is where you build all your objects (new them up) and is called when you run the main method (start the app up).
 Known as service locator pattern or factories
   - Design patterns - Builder, factory, static factory methods, strategy, domain objects, repository, facade, adapter (https://github.com/iluwatar/java-design-patterns for examples)
-  - return Json or xml, build these up yourself instead of using a library
+  - return Json or xml, build these up yourself instead of using a framework like jackson
 DevOps:
   - Docker: To containerise your app, to be able to run anywhere where docker is installed
   - Kubernetes: This is much more than you need, this is to help manage your containers, number of replicas, etc
+  - Deploy to aws or google cloud

 Have a look at my project, it is not all uniform code as i was exploring diferent ways of doing stuff, but follows and uses the above https://github.com/hanfak/ShopOfHan/

 Framework version:

 Using frameworks means you are beholden to the framework as you write code for it (just like rails). where as libraries your code uses it when it needs it (dont need it to run your app).
 A lot of frameworks use annotations and reflection, which makes it hard to debug when your need to investigate, there is a lot of magic, makes it hard to see how things connect.
+Also frameworks can make it difficult if you want to do something which is not what they expect or improve performance.
 But frameworks makes it easy to build and create from scratch and a build at a faster speed.
 I would suggest using https://github.com/mattia-battiston/clean-architecture-example as way of not having your app totally beholden a framework, by using clean architecture.

 - Will need to use some of the above libraries and patterns here to0
 - Use Spring - Spring boot (for wiring, new up objects), spring web (for creating webservice) see https://spring.io/guides